-- (2) Second, the user has to rate the proposed intervention with a 5-point Likert scale ("Terrible", "Bad", "Neutral", "Good" and "Great"); - (3) Then, for each feature modified by the intervention, the user can specify how achievable such change is on a 5-point Likert scale ranging from "Very difficult" to "Very easy".
+- First, the user is provided an intervention that can overturn the decision given by the classifier; - (2) Second, the user has to rate the proposed intervention with a 5-point Likert scale ("Terrible", "Bad", "Neutral", "Good" and "Great"); - (3) Then, for each feature modified by the intervention, the user can specify how achievable such change is on a 5-point Likert scale ranging from "Very difficult" to "Very easy".
 Users can also specify a preferred set of options for categorical features or an acceptable range for numerical features.
-See 1, left, for an example of the preference panel; - (4) Lastly, the user can decide to accept the proposed intervention or ask to generate a new one.
+See fig. 1, left, for an example of the preference panel; - (4) Lastly, the user can decide to accept the proposed intervention or ask to generate a new one.